 A good first impression is shaped by how the nursery check-in area and rooms appear.
 A room may not be quite large enough, but it can be made to look and feel larger.
 Improve the lighting, paint with different colors, change the layout, and unclutter the doorways.

 Above all else, keep the nursery area clean.
-Picture “clean” as how the home nursery looks when the first baby is brought home from the hospital by an excited, young couple.
+Picture “clean” as how the home nursery looks when an excited, young couple brings home their first baby from the hospital.
 Not only is the area sanitized, but there’s a clean, sharp look to the whole room.
 Colors coordinate and everything in the room is there by loving decree.
 When those families look for a church home, the nursery that has the same sharp look will make a great impression and probably become the standard for comparing other church nurseries.